rohmanngmbh/action-checkout-repo/README.md

 Check this out on [Github Marketplace](https://github.com/marketplace/actions/checkout-repo).

 Hint(s):
-- Actual you use only for once the action due to [this](https://github.community/t/sharing-environment-variables-between-steps-in-an-action-yml-wrong-value-in-case-of-mulitply-call/248736) bug.
 - Windows did not use an own virtual environment (python)
 - This works only for GitHub Repos
 - local files will be checked out to folder `.temp`